CP-Island-Localhost-Server/CP-Island-Project/README.md

     - Added and optimized support for native macOS Arm Silicon (Apple M1, M2, M3, M4, and newer chips)
     - Changed the Waddle On login coins award from ```1000000``` to ```0```
     - Added 2 new lighting options to the igloos.
 Those are ```Holiday``` and ```Rainbow Migration```.
 The ```Holiday``` lighting can be unlocked at Penguin level 20 and the ```Rainbow Migration``` lighting can be unlocked at Penguin level 27.
-    - Added an optional skybox in the project to allow a day/night cycle that will cycle every 15 minutes.
+    - Added an optional skybox in the project to allow a day/night cycle that will cycle every 15 minutes
+    - Added 32 new Penguin colors

 - What has been fixed:
     - The spawn points have been moved so you will no longer spawn into the void and endlessly fall randomly like in the original